|Emergency and Support Contact|

 appointment to discuss your situation.
 We normally set aside an hour to speak

 with you.
-When you visit the Human Resources Department, we will ask you to
+When you visit the Title IX Office, we will ask you to

 describe your situation and your view of what is going on, so that we can inform you of your options.
 No one will

 force you to take any action you do not want to take.

 Consent is informed, freely given, and a mutually understood agreement to

 sexual activity.
 Consent requires an affirmative act or statement by

 each person; a person’s lack of verbal or physical resistance or

 submission resulting from the use or threat of force does not